Why do I need to take nitrates?

 - Over-the-counter cough, cold, and flu medicines

-- Over-the-counter herbal cough, cold, and flu medicines
+- Over-the-counter herbal supplements for treating cough, cold, and flu

 While taking nitrates, you should avoid smoking.
 Smoking can decrease the effect of the medicine.
 You should also avoid alcohol, because it can increase the effect of the medicine.